StephonAutery/2020-javascript-password-generator/README.md

-# 03-javascript-password generator
+# a javascript password generator

-## UCBerkeley Bootcamp Assignment No.3

 For this assignment, css, and javascript are used to manipulate the DOM and genrate a random string.